fedackb/yavne/README.md

 # **Yet Another Vertex Normal Editor (Y.A.V.N.E.)**

 This Blender addon provides a set of tools for editing vertex normals.
-As seen in the following image, Y.A.V.N.E. can dramatically improve the visual quality of an mesh without altering geometry.
+As seen in the following image, Y.A.V.N.E. can dramatically improve the visual quality of a mesh without altering geometry.

 ![yavne](https://cloud.githubusercontent.com/assets/8960984/13205008/723b6f74-d89a-11e5-8e46-2e85e79caf6f.png)